 As Ringu Tulku Rinpoche began to teach more and more each year, the archive grew and grew.
 At the same time the technical ability to gather these digitised recordings onto to a website became more and more feasible for a voluntary organisation such as Bodhicharya.
 Or so we hoped!

 In 2014, Paul O’Connor and Minna Stenroos met with Maria and Arne in Berlin and made an initial plan to take the idea of an online archive website forward.
 Paul built and maintains the main Bodhicharya website.
 Minna administers the existing online teaching both there and on the YouTube channel.
 It was felt that the sheer quantity of digital material now in the archive was starting to become unwieldy to navigate.
 It was also a shame that these teachings were not easily accessible to Rinpoche’s students.
 And so the project to find a large digital storage and delivery platform began.
 In early 2017, the archive went online.

-Three years, and some grey hairs later, we are very pleased to finally be able to start to share these recordings with you online!
 Since 2015, Ringu Tulku Rinpoche has also been recording his own teachings via an iPhone app which directly sends the audio recordings to the online archive.
 That means that we have a guaranteed source of recordings and also means that they become available to the website very quickly.

 We would like to thank Ringu Tulku Rinpoche for sharing all these wonderful teachings with us all and for his support, encouragement and patience with this project.
 We also want to thank him for diligently recording most of his teachings (on his iPhone) since 2015.

 We also would like to express our appreciation to Bodhicharya Publications for initially supporting the online archive project in its startup phase.